kapeiharshad/css_grid-project/README.md

 # css_grid-project
-This is a project which is mainly based on css grid
+This is a project which is mainly focused on css grid